ethereum/EIPs/SCCP/sccp-87.md

 | **Total** 	| **$27.7M** 	| **93% Utilization** 	|

-Want to take the opportunity to mention that the loan program can be accesses on this [portal](https://synthetix.surge.sh/) which now display the liquidation price on shorts.
+Want to take the opportunity to mention that the loan program which can be accessed on this [portal](https://synthetix.surge.sh/)  now display the liquidation price on shorts.
 Thank you Mitch!

 ## Copyright